bonitasoft/bonita-doc/md/guest-user.md

 + You also need to create a new custom profile and add the user account created in the previous step as a member of this profile.
 This profile will be the one to use as the profile of the living applications that require public access.
 If an application should also be accessible by users already logged in with their own bonita account, then they should also be members of this profile.

 :::info
-**Note:** Since the applications will be public, it is recommended to have a group or a role containing all the users of Bonita platform organisation and add this group or role as a member of the profile used for public application (otherwise users already logged in with their account will get a 403 error when trying to access the public a pplications).
+**Note:** Since the applications will be public, it is recommended to have a group or a role containing all the users of Bonita platform organisation and add this group or role as a member of the profile used for public application (otherwise users already logged in with their account will get a 403 error when trying to access the public applications).
 :::

 ## Configure Bonita to allow guest user access to some applications